2. MEMBERSHIP REQUIREMENTS

 In the event that a Club is suspended or its suspension is postponed, the Board shall have power to make such payments as it may think fit to the Club’s Football Creditors out of any monies due to that club from the Company.

-2.15 An Officer must submit the Owners’ and Directors’ Declaration to The FA in accordance with the Reporting Requirements set out in the FA's Owners’ and Directors’ Regulations that apply from time to time.
+2.16 An Officer must submit an Owners’ and Directors’ Declaration to The FA in accordance with the Reporting Requirements set out in the FA's Owners’ and Directors’ Regulations that apply from time to time.
 The Club must provide a copy of any such Owners’ and Directors’ Declaration to the Competition at the time it is submitted to the FA.

 No individual will be permitted to act as an Officer if they fail to meet any of the requirements of the Owners’ and Directors’ Declaration, as set out in the Rules of The FA.